Blockchain — The incumbent’s weapon against disruption

 Digital platforms will lose control of the merchant’s reputation -Similar to consumer's control of their data then merchants also have control of their reputation and pricing strategies.
 They will via Blockchain be able to manage trust between unknown parties better and therefore can directly interact and transact with customers, suppliers, and partners, without the need for a digital platform's network.
 Even small merchants with only a few products will be able to compete effectively as consumer’s AISA will be able to find and negotiate with all merchants’ AISA, irrespective of the size of the merchant behind it.

-Blockchain as the corporate weapon to regain lost ground
+Blockchain as the incumbent’s weapon to regain lost ground

 Since the mid-’90s, digital business is about gathering and capturing data from the physical domain to be processed in the digital domain, but the blockchain-enabled global transformation will evolve the digital business into the next phase.